Skip To Main Content

 H. Appropriate accommodations for children with disabilities with respect to the health and safety policies:

 Appropriate health and safety accommodations will be provided to students with Individualized Education Plans (IEPS) and Section 504 Plans as stated in their plans.
-See the Health and Safety Section for the District’s maintenance of all health and safety protocols established by the CDC, N.J.
+See the Health and Safety Section for the District's maintenance of all health and safety protocols established by the CDC, N.J.
 Department of Health, and N.J.
-Department of Education with regards to Universal and Correct Wearing of Masks, Physical Distancing, Handwashing and Respiratory Etiquette, Cleaning and Maintaining Healthy Facilities, Contact Tracing, and Diagnostic Screening and Testing.
+Department of Education with regard to Handwashing and Respiratory Etiquette, Cleaning, and Maintaining health facilities.

 2. Ensuring Continuity of Services